Positivity is undecidable in tensor products of free algebras: Introduction

+In many situations, we'd like to be able to decide whether an element $a \in \mcA_{\Q}$ is positive in $\mcA$, and if it is, find a certificate of positivity.
 A prototypical example is $\mcA = \C \F_n$, the group algebra of the free group $\F_n$, with $\mcA_{\Q} = \Q \mcF_n$.
 In this case, the following two properties hold: \begin{enumerate}[(a)] \item Every positive element $\alpha \in \mcA$ is a \emph{sum of (hermitian) squares (SOS)}, meaning that there are $b_1,\ldots,b_k \in \mcA$ such that $\alpha = \sum_{i=1}^k b_i^* b_i$. \item A self-adjoint element $\alpha \in \mcA$ is positive if and only if $\pi(\alpha)$ is positive in all finite-dimensional representations $\pi : \mcA \to \mcB(H)$. \end{enumerate} Property (a) is called the \emph{SOS property}; for archimedean algebras (see the next section for a definition) such as $\C \F_n$, this property is also called \emph{archimedean closed}.
 Since a sum of squares is always positive, a sum of squares decomposition for an element $a$ can be used as a certificate of positivity.
 The SOS property states that every positive element has such a certificate.
 For archimedean algebras, property (b) states that the enveloping $C^*$-algebra of $\mcA$ is \emph{residually finite-dimensional (RFD)}, or equivalently that the quadratic module generated by hermitian squares in $\mcA$ is RFD \cite{ANT18}.
 For convenience, we'll shorten this and just say that $\mcA$ is RFD.\footnote{But note that this is not equivalent to the standard definition of RFD for $*$-algebras, which says that all non-zero elements are non-zero in some finite-dimensional representation.} If $\mcA$ is RFD, then for every non-positive self-adjoint element $\alpha \in \mcA$, there is a finite-dimensional representation $\phi$ such that $\phi(\alpha)$ is not positive.
-Thus if $\mcA_{\Q}$ is finitely-presented, then this representation can be used as a certificate of non-positivity.
-If $\mcA$ has the SOS property and is RFD, and $\mcA_{\Q}$ is finitely-presented, it is possible to decide whether a self-adjoint element $\alpha \in \mcA_{\Q}$ is positive by simultaneously searching for a sum of squares decomposition for $\alpha$, and for a finite-dimensional representation showing that $\alpha$ is not positive.
+Thus if $\mcA_{\Q}$ is finitely presented, then this representation can be used as a certificate of non-positivity.
+If $\mcA$ has the SOS property and is RFD, and $\mcA_{\Q}$ is finitely presented, it is possible to decide whether a self-adjoint element $\alpha \in \mcA_{\Q}$ is positive by simultaneously searching for a sum of squares decomposition for $\alpha$, and for a finite-dimensional representation showing that $\alpha$ is not positive.